openfaas/workshop/lab7.md

 Use the CLI to build and deploy the function:

 ```
-faas build -f issue.yml & faas push -f issue-bot.yml & faas deploy -f issue-bot.yml
+$ faas build -f issue-bot.yml \
+  && faas push -f issue-bot.yml \
+  && faas deploy -f issue-bot.yml
 ```

-Now create new issues in the `bot-tester` repo and check the labels.
+Now create new issues in the `bot-tester` repo and type different possitive and negative statements in the issue body.

-**TODO** more details
+Check whether `possitive` and `review` labels were properly applied.

 Now return to the [main page for Q&A](./README.md).